 BE BOLD AND ASSERTIVE WITH NEGATIVE PEOPLE

-Remember everyone has to manage negativity in his or her lives.
+Remember, everyone has to manage negativity in his or her life.
 The key to success is based on how well you are able to manage it.
-Combining all of the information presented so far, plus the following guidelines, you will be able to be more bold and assertive with negative people.
+Combining all of the information presented so far, plus the following guidelines, you will be able to be bolder and assertive with negative people.
 Keep negative people’s style and likely motivators in mind when you are trying to deal with them.